Mega567835/LukeMason_GamePortfolio/Finding Mother/Description.md

-# Planet of the 'Chokes - Game Jam Entry
+# Finding Mother - Game Jam Entry/Personal Project

 Finding Mother, while lacking in title creativity, is a full length puzzle platformer.
 This was created as a submission to a two week game jam during quarantine with a few other creators, and we continued work afterward.